Command Line Interface (CLI)

 Usage examples

 The CLI expects input as either a file glob or process.stdin.
-It outputs formatted results into process.stdout.
+It outputs formatted results into process.stderr.

 You should include quotation marks around file globs.